python-sdbus/python-sdbus/docs/common_api.rst

 .. py:function:: encode_object_path(prefix, external)

-    Encode that abitrary string as a valid object path prefixed with prefix.
+    Encode that arbitrary string as a valid object path prefixed with prefix.

     :param str prefix: Prefix path.
 Must be a valid object path.